stratapp/stratapp-website/pricing.md

 layout: pricing
 faqs:
 - question: do you offer a free trial?
-  answer: 'we do offer a free 15-day trial.
+  answer: 'We do offer a free 15-day trial.
 Plenty of time to get started and begin
     using #stratapp.
 There are no set-up fees.
 No consultants, integrations or hardware costs.
 No end user training costs.
 The user experience is immediately intuitive, allowing you to move quickly.'